 SBM Offshore said that the turnkey phase of the project is executed by a special purpose company (SPC) established by SBM Offshore and McDermott.
 SBM Offshore holds 70% and McDermott holds 30% equity ownership in this SPC.
 The FPSO will be fully owned by SBM Offshore.
 The company did not share details on the value of the deal with ExxonMobil.

 First oil is expected in 2025.
-This will be the first FPSO deployed in Guyana's Stabroek block, and the fourth delivered by SBM Offshore, after Liza Destiny, Liza Unity, and the under-construction Prosperity.
+This will be the fourth FPSO deployed in Guyana's Stabroek block, and the fourth delivered by SBM Offshore, after Liza Destiny, Liza Unity, and the under-construction Prosperity.

 Hess said Monday that at least six FPSOs with a production capacity of more than 1 million gross barrels of oil per day are expected to be online on the Stabroek Block in 2027, with the potential for up to 10 FPSOs to develop gross discovered recoverable resources of more than 10 billion barrels of oil equivalent.